Urdatorn/aristophanis-cantica/README.md

 ## URGENT TODOS!!

+☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
 ☐ fix accent count only counting one strophe sometimes ☐ polystrophic songs
-☐ add "compatible syllables" stats
+☑︎ add "compatible syllables" stats
-☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
 ☐ show word breaks in visualization
-- might be good to add option to remove "precisely repeating rephrains" from stats; cf. Conser's diss. p.
+☐ might be good to add option to remove "precisely repeating rephrains" from stats; cf. Conser's diss. p.
 374.

 ## Scanning progress